Lansoprazole

 Lansoprazole side effects and cautions

-All medicines carry the risk of side effects, though not everybody gets them.
-It is important to familiarise yourself with the patient information leaflet which comes enclosed with your medicine.
+All medicines carry the risk of side effects, although not everyone experiences them.
+It is important to familiarise yourself with the patient information leaflet, which comes enclosed with your medicine.

 You can view the patient information leaflet for Lansoprazole online.